 The ads.txt file contains a list of all the companies authorised to sell a publisher’s inventory.
 Programmatic platforms keep another copy of ads.txt that lists the publishers that they are authorised to represent in ad sales.
 This way, buyers have a standardised way of authenticating the inventory that they are bidding on.

 How can buyers verify inventory?

 There are a few ways to do this.
-If the both publisher and exchange have adopt ads.txt, buyers can check the ad tags to make sure that they have a legitimate connection.
+If both the publisher and exchange have adopted ads.txt, buyers can check the ad tags to make sure that they have a legitimate connection.
 Buyers can also go to the publisher’s website, pull the ads.txt file and manually check if the exchange that they are working with is listed.

 IAB has also launched a crawler that can quickly query publisher websites for the ads.txt file, this is great if for buyers who need to quickly verify multiple publishers.